Winter Preparation Checklist

 Insulation Checks

-1. Check loft insulation depth; ideal is 250 to 270 millimetres
+1. Check loft insulation depth — the ideal is 250 to 270 millimetres

 2. Inspect cavity wall insulation if your property has cavities